ParallaxAPIs/parallaxapis-sdk-playwright/README.md

     ...

-        You can use your browser solution however you want, parallax will handle everything for you.
+        You can use your browser solution however you want, ParallaxAPIs will handle the rest for you.

     ...